-I believe from long experience, you'll begin the process of watching your beloved pet slowly or sometimes rapidly, depending on their immune system, the level of stress they're under, (heavy vaccine load, exposure to monthly pesticide treatments etc, begin to decline until the day arrives that you have a pet with cancer or heart disease, kidney failure, the list is long.
+I believe from long experience, you'll begin the process of watching your beloved pet decline, depending on their immune system, the level of stressors they've undergone, too many vaccines, exposure to monthly pesticide treatments etc, begin to decline until the day arrives that you have a pet with cancer or heart disease, kidney failure, the list is long.

 It often begins insidiously.
 Often your poor dog is allergic to many of the ingredients in her food.
 Look on the label of that fancy bag of kibble.
 Hopefully, at least it's grain-free and you're not going to see problematic items like corn.
 There are lots of other allergy producing in most commercial dog foods.
 Why should that concern you?
 Don't we all struggle with allergies?

 Food allergy problems with our pets are something that we really need to take seriously.
 Remember those flea drops?
 How about the spray that goes on your lawn to keep weeds at bay?
 Or the deicers on the sidewalk where you exercise your pet?
 All are chemicals that pets absorb or lick and groom off their coats every single day.